Tenacious-Qi/private-events/README.md

 - use `includes` method to eager load records where appropriate
 - use `joins` to join two tables together when necessary

-### Action Cable Features

-- facilitate messaging between users in real time with WebSocket connection
-- optionally associate a message with an event
-- ensure live messages are only shown on their respective event page by utilizing dynamic ids selected with JS.

 #### Notable Gems used